tes/s3-trebuchet/README.md

 # s3-trebuchet

-> Tiny library to validate and get temporary urls for s3 uploads
+> Tiny express library to help with s3 uploads and downloads from the browser

-## Reasoning
+## Uploading

 To upload successfully to s3 from the browser, every request needs to come with a base64-encoded policy.

 The policy generation needs to happen on the server, as we don't want to leak S3 keys on the browser.

-This library exposes an express middleware, `multipartParamsHandler` that can be plugged on an express route to help generate this policy.
+s3-trebuchet exposes an express middleware that helps in generating this policy.

+## Downloading

+If you don't want to allow public access to your s3 bucket, you can allow downloads with temporary generate URLs.

+s3-trebuchet exposes an express middleware that helps in generating those temporary URLs.

 ## Install